Michael McGinn: Education

-After winning election, McGinn forwarded an expanded education levy that would raise $115 million in additional taxes for the Seattle Public School District.
+After winning the election, McGinn forwarded an expanded education levy that would raise $115 million in additional taxes for the Seattle Public School District.
 He asserted that doubling the levy was necessary to get additional money to programs serving low-income and minority families.
-The levy would also expand early education and kindergartens, extra elementary school programs for high poverty areas, support for struggling students transitioning from middle to high school, and academic, career and college planning for at risk high school students.
+The levy would also expand early education and kindergartens, extra elementary school programs for high-poverty areas, support for struggling students transitioning from middle to high school, and academic, career, and college planning for at-risk high school students.
 The Seattle Times called the size of the tax hike "tone deaf" to the economic realities of voters.
 Acknowledging the size of the levy as a concern, the Seattle City Council still voted unanimously to forward the levy proposal to voters with Tim Burgess, the Council's lead on the levy, saying its size "matched the needs" of Seattle's children.
 The levy was approved by voters in the 2011 general election.

 McGinn and the school district launched a program to improve school attendance in Seattle Public Schools called "Be There Get Here" in 2011.
 The idea behind the program is to improve academic performance by improving attendance, based on data showing that students with fewer absences graduate at a notably higher rate.
 Incentives are offered to students, such as entering them in a raffle if they keep absences to less than five.
 Six months into the program, absences were reduced by 50%, the lowest rate in five years.